andrewblake1/yii2-file-upload-widget/README.md

 and allows multiple files per attribute.
 Relies on custom controller actions to generate the expected responses, and some custom file validation.

+The files paths are not stored in the database but derived based on model name and primary key.
+Validation can force there to be 1 file, 0 files, or 1+ files per attribute, and maintains this thru model updates.
+Files can be private or public on s3 via requesting an expiring (signed) url, hence safe for sensitive information.

-The POST request generated when sending files, sends all files in a single request along with other form data, allowing for files to act the same as any other input in the form i.e. the files shoult't be need be saved until all inputs are validated, and the database has been successfully updated.
+The POST request generated when sending files, sends all files in a single request along with other form data, allowing for files to act the same as any other input in the form i.e. the files shouldn't be saved until all inputs are validated, and the database has been successfully updated.
 Supports validation across all files for an attribute e.g. maxFiles, and also supports per file validation e.g. matching mime types etc.